 A Community Solar Provider may apply any subscriber eligibility requirements, such as a minimum credit score or execution of an automatic payment agreement, that would apply to a new subscriber at the time of the assignment, to the assignee.
 A Community Solar Provider may not apply stricter eligibility requirements to an assignee than it would apply to a new customer at the time of the assignment.
-A Community Solar Provider may require that community solar subscription assignments retain the original subscription size and may reject an assignment that would require the subscription size to be adjusted.
-A Community Solar Provider may also reject a community solar subscription assignment if the original customer was a small subscriber and the new customer would not be a small subscriber.6
+A Community Solar Provider may require that community solar subscription assignments retain the original subscription size and may reject an assignment that would require the subscription assignment if the original customer was a small subscriber and the new customer would not be a small subscriber.6